(970) 498-5771 or (970) 498-5773

 About 30,000 pounds of hazardous household products are reused through the Drop 'N' Swap program each year, keeping them out of the landfill and out of groundwater.
 The best way to dispose of chemicals is to use them up as they were originally intended to be used, which is just what this program does.
 And, of course, it's free!

-The Drop 'N' Swap is open Tuesdays, Thursdays, Fridays and Saturdays from 9:00 AM to 4:00 PM.
-Please do not leave any items on the ground or outside the building when the facility is closed.
+The Drop 'N' Swap is open Tuesdays, Thursdays, Fridays, and Saturdays from 9 a.m. to 4 p.m.
+Do not leave any items on the ground or outside the building when the facility is closed.